-Maximising impact across a large student population, spread across 4 campuses, is challenging when you consider that a single advisor focusing on financial education can only reach approximately 500 students each year.
+Maximising impact across a large student population, spread across 4 campuses, is challenging when you consider that a single adviser focusing on financial education can only reach approximately 500 students each year.

 Student services teams offer support across multiple disciplines and financial education as a stand-alone subject is neither appealing nor essential in the minds of students as they embark on their university life.

-Therefore it was clear that not only was a more effective and efficient solution to improving the financial skills of the students needed, it had to be seen as an institution-wide initiative.
+Therefore it was clear that not only was a more effective and efficient solution to improving the financial skills of the students needed, but it also had to be seen as an institution-wide initiative.

 - Make the importance of financial education a core strategy/mission of the University

-- Get budget approval/support from senior management to invest in external tool
+- Get budget approval/support from senior management to invest in an external tool

 - Engage with and support the diverse demographic of students

-The strategic decision to consider financial education as the responsibility of the whole university rather than just the funding team led to a 2 year trial with Blackbullion at the start of the 2018/19 academic year.
+The strategic decision to consider financial education as the responsibility of the whole university rather than just the funding team led to a 2-year trial with Blackbullion from the start of the 2018/19 academic year.

 Solutions in use

-As part of this trial a member of the student services team attended events and met with colleagues across campus to ensure that departments were aware of this new accessible route to the student’s financial education.
+As part of this trial, a member of the student services team attended events and met with colleagues across campus to ensure that departments were aware of this new way to improve students’ financial education.

 - Recruitment & Outreach